dmail-old/server/readme.md

 ### forcePort

-When true, server will kill any process currently listening the port is wants to listen.<br/>
+When true, server will kill any process currently listening the port it wants to listen.<br/>
-Do not pass this to true when port is `0` because it's be useless.<br />
+Passing `forcePort` to true when `port` is `0` will throw because it makes no sense.<br />

 If you don't pass `protocol` option, its value will be: